 The district offers employees paid and unpaid leaves of absence in times of personal need.
 This handbook describes the basic types of leave available and restrictions on leaves of absence.
-Employees who expect to be absent for an extended period of more than five days should call human resources for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
-Paid leave must be used in half-day increments.
+Employees who expect to be absent for an extended period of more than five days should call the Human Resources Department for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.

+Paid leave must be used in full day increments.
+Earned comp time must be used before any available paid state and local leave.
 Unless an employee requests a different order, available paid state and local leave will be used in the following order:

-- Local Leave - State Leave
+- Local leave - State Sick Leave